poornimagajula/city_green/README.md

    #### 2.2 Alternative Flow - SignUP
       User Already Exist.
-      If the User ID is alreaady exists in the Basic flow Signup, the system shows User already exist - try another ID.
+      If the User ID is alreaady exists in the Basic flow Signup, the system shows User already exist try another UserID/MailID.

 # Design